gilbarbara/hooks/README.md

 [useMount](docs/useMount.md) — Execute a callback when the component is mounted.
 [useUnmount](docs/useUnmount.md) — Execute a callback when the component is unmounted.
-[useLifecycles](docs/useLifecycles.md) — Execute callbacks during mount and unmount phases.
+[useLifecycleHooks](docs/useLifecycleHooks) — Execute the callbacks when the component mount and unmount.
 [useIsMounted](docs/useIsMounted.md) — Check if the component is still mounted.
 [useIsFirstMount](docs/useIsFirstMount.md) — Check if it’s the first mount.